-Goldman Sachs Group Inc. (GS) touted the auction-rate securities that Reno, Nevada, sold starting in 2005 as a tool to generate “considerable interest savings,” according to an arbitration complaint the city filed last year.
+Goldman Sachs Group Inc. (GS:US) touted the auction-rate securities that Reno, Nevada, sold starting in 2005 as a tool to generate “considerable interest savings,” according to an arbitration complaint the city filed last year.

 Then, in 2008, during the global financial crisis, the market blew up for Reno and hundreds of other issuers, including Detroit and California.
 The municipalities had sold about $200 billion of such debt, which matures in decades yet has yields that reset monthly or weekly based on bids from investors.
 The collapse cost issuers $9.6 billion, according to Saber Partners LLC, an advisory firm in New York.

 Wall Street dealers handling the auctions, wary of putting their capital at risk, stopped bidding for bonds that investors didn’t want, causing yields to soar.
 Reno learned how costly the securities could be when interest rates more than tripled to 15 percent in the course of one week, according to the complaint.

 “It’s absolutely incredible how much money has come out of local governments because of this debacle,” said Peter Mougey, an attorney for Reno.
 The soured deals contributed to fiscal strains brought on by the 18-month recession that ended in 2009, said Mougey, who’s based in Pensacola, Florida.